Name: Religious names

 Two charts from an Arabic copy of the Secretum Secretorum for determining whether a person will live or die based on the numerical value of the patient's name.

 In the ancient world, particularly in the ancient near-east (Israel, Mesopotamia, Egypt, Persia) names were thought to be extremely powerful and act, in some ways, as a separate manifestation of a person or deity.
 This viewpoint is responsible both for the reluctance to use the proper name of God in Hebrew writing or speech, as well as the common understanding in ancient magic that magical rituals had to be carried out "in [someone's] name".
-By invoking a god or spirit by name, one was thought to be able to summon that spirit's power for some kind of miracle or magic (see Luke 9:49, in which the disciples claim to have seen a man driving out demons using the name of Jesus).
-This understanding passed into later religious tradition, for example the stipulation in Catholic exorcism that the demon cannot be expelled until the exorcist has forced it to give up its name, at which point the name may be used in a stern command which will drive the demon away.
+By invoking a god or spirit by name, one was thought to be able to summon that spirit's power for some kind of miracle or magic.

 Biblical names

 In the Old Testament, the names of individuals are meaningful, and a change of name indicates a change of status.
 For example, the patriarch Abram and his wife Sarai were renamed "Abraham" and "Sarah" at the institution of the Abrahamic covenant (Genesis 17:4, 17:15).
 Simon was renamed Peter when he was given the Keys to Heaven.
-This is recounted in the Gospel of Matthew chapter 16, which according to Roman Catholic teaching was when Jesus promised to Saint Peter the power to take binding actions.
-Proper names are "saturated with meaning".

 Throughout the Bible, characters are given names at birth that reflect something of significance or describe the course of their lives.
 For example: Solomon meant peace, and the king with that name was the first whose reign was without war.
 Likewise, Joseph named his firstborn son Manasseh (Hebrew: "causing to forget")(Genesis 41:51); when Joseph also said, "God has made me forget all my troubles and everyone in my father's family."
 Biblical Jewish people did not have surnames which were passed from generation to generation.
 However, they were typically known as the child of their father.
 For example: דוד בן ישי (David ben Yishay) meaning, David, son of Jesse (1 Samuel 17:12,58).
 Today, this style of name is still used in Jewish religious rites.